Accelize/drm/doc/drm_hardware_integration.rst

 design instantiate multiple Protected IPs.
 By this mean you can simulate each Protected IP (IP code + Activator) separately from the rest of the design.

-In addition to the simulation top-level, you'll find in the `sim` folder the following files:
+In addition to the simulation top-level, you'll find in the ``sim`` folder the following files:

-* xilinx_sim, modelsim                               : Each folder contains the BFM core encrypted for the specific tool.
+* xilinx_sim, modelsim (with drm_controller_bfm)     : Each folder contains the BFM core encrypted for the specific tool.
-    |- drm_controller_bfm.(sv,vhdl)                    The BFM core is instantiated by the drm_activator_0xVVVVLLLLNNNNVVVV_sim.
+                                                       The BFM core is instantiated by the drm_activator_0xVVVVLLLLNNNNVVVV_sim.
 * drm_activator_0xVVVVLLLLNNNNVVVV_sim_pkg.(sv,vhdl) : Package containing simulation parameters (see details below)
 * drm_license_package.vhdl                           : Generic license file
 * drm_activator_0xVVVVLLLLNNNNVVVV_license_file.xml  : Specific license file